October 27, 2020

 It will not be enough to say a building is “clean;” a visible clean and evidence of cleaning will be necessary in order to put people at ease.

-“We form opinions of people, products, and places based on not just how clean it appears, but how clean it feels.”
+As PPC (Picture Perfect Cleaning) notes, “We form opinions of people, products, and places based on not just how clean it appears, but how clean it feels.”

 Moving forward it will be increasingly important that these cleaning tasks, along with additional disinfecting and sanitizing, are happening regularly, and that consumers and workers see it happening, as this will help generate the “feeling” of clean.